kcm2/ab/references/angelbeatshd.rst

 -----------

 * Ooyama wakes up and meets Hinata and Noda, who mention that Yuri is negotiating with the attacker.
-* Yuri asks the attacker for an explaination, and she replies "men" and they "... can't be forgiven" and she has decided to kill men.
+* Yuri asks the attacker for an explanation, and she replies "men" and they "... can't be forgiven" and she has decided to kill men.
 * The attacker is confused as the person dies but the next day it's like nothing happened and she keeps killing them, again and again.
 The three talk it over and Yuri invites the attacker to join the SSS.
 * The attacker declines
-    | Yuri: For everything to become like this must be God's idea of a practial joke, since everything is God's will.
+    | Yuri: For everything to become like this must be God's idea of a practical joke, since everything is God's will.
     | Attacker: Gods are just man's creation.
     | Yuri: Before coming into this world, I thought the same way as you do.
-Here, evidence of God exisiting can be found everywhere... [#wis-12]_
+Here, evidence of God existing can be found everywhere... [#wis-12]_
 * The attacker doesn't agree with this, and still can't stand that men exist and just wants to kill them all.
 * Yuri shrugs the attacker off "what a pain".
 Yuri suggests a female only team of the SSS but the attacker mentions they don't care.
 Yuri mentions the attacker would still attack men without being ordered and that she is too stubborn, and says "just do as you please".
 Yuri then leaves the room, leaving the attacker alone [#wis-13]_.
 * Yuri explains to Hinata/Noda/Ooyama that the attacker isn't joining them.
 * **Cut to** the attacker watching the SSS walk away, while she is in the classroom.
-* As they close the curtins and says "everything will be over once we defeat that girl?" meaning Kanade.
+* As they close the curtains and says "everything will be over once we defeat that girl?" meaning Kanade.

 Chapter 32
 -----------

 * A shot showing the attacker opening a bared and chained door with "no unauthorised entry" sign in the middle of the night.
-* **Cut to** some time and the attacker goes up to Kanade and asks for the stregnth to kill people.
+* **Cut to** some time and the attacker goes up to Kanade and asks for the strength to kill people.
 Kanade replies she can't do that.
 The attacker comments that she has seen Kanade having powers that humans don't have.
 * Kanade stands up from the desk she is sitting at, saying her having powers are different from giving people the ability to kill.
-The attacker reasks for the ability to kill people.
+The attacker re-asks for the ability to kill people.
 Kanade says she can't give out that power.
 * The attacker says they are tired [#wis-14]_ and explains themselves.
 Kanade asks the attacker to explain what happened to them.
 * Yuri goes to the student council office and tries to find Kanade, to be told that she is on her break.
 * Yuri walks around the classrooms and comments that she has "lost track of the number of summers" she has spent in the afterlife world, and "how many more summers are there to come".